Abraham Edwards (Michigan politician)

-Abraham Edwards (November 17, 1781 – October 22, 1860) was an American physician and politician in the U.S. state of Michigan.
+Abraham Edwards (November 17, 1781 – October 22, 1860) was an American medical doctor and politician in the U.S. state of Michigan.
 He served in the U.S. Army during the War of 1812 and was president of the Michigan Territorial Council for a majority of its existence.

 Biography

 Abraham Edwards was born in Springfield, New Jersey, on November 17, 1781.
 He was the eldest son of Captain Aaron Edwards.
-He studied medicine and became a licensed physician in 1803.
+He studied medicine and became a medical doctor in 1803.

 He was appointed a surgeon in the U.S. Army in 1804 and was stationed in Fort Wayne, where he met his wife.
 When she became ill in 1810, he resigned his commission and moved to Dayton, Ohio, to practice medicine.
 He was elected to the Ohio General Assembly in 1811, representing Montgomery County in the Ohio House of Representatives.

 Service during the War of 1812

 In the prelude to the War of 1812, Edwards was appointed captain in the 19th Infantry Regiment, and his unit joined with General William Hull's army marching toward Detroit to defend it from the British.
 He was selected to fill a vacancy as the surgeon for the 4th Infantry Regiment and remained in that post until Hull's surrender of Detroit to Isaac Brock on August 16, 1812.
 He was taken prisoner but was paroled and allowed to return home to Dayton.
 After being exchanged for a British officer, he resumed service as a captain in charge of recruiting at Chillicothe, Ohio, until November 1813.
 He took 200 men of the 19th Regiment to Detroit in December 1813 at the order of General Lewis Cass, then accompanied Cass to Albany, New York, to attend Hull's court-martial.
 Edwards then traveled to Washington, D.C., where he was promoted to the rank of major and placed in charge of the quartermaster's stores in Pittsburgh, where he served for the rest of the war.

 Following the resumption of peace, Edwards was given the opportunity to remain in the army as a captain, but he chose to return to private practice and moved his family to Detroit in October 1815.